CBCV-FM

 CBCV-FM is a Canadian radio station, which broadcasts the programming of the CBC Radio One network in Victoria, British Columbia, and throughout Vancouver Island, the Southern Gulf Islands, and the Sunshine Coast.
 It also reaches out to parts of Washington north of Everett, but is harder to listen to because of KSER on 90.7.

 It was the most listened to radio station in the Victoria Market in the Fall 2018 Numeris Diary Survey.

 History

 The station was licensed by the CRTC in 1997, and was launched on September 28, 1998.
 At the same time, the station was licensed to add a rebroadcaster at Metchosin, and took over 13 existing rebroadcasters of Vancouver's CBU.

 Prior to the station's launch, Victoria was the only provincial capital in Canada without its own CBC Radio production centre.

 As of January 25, 2013, the station shares its studio facilities with independent television station CHEK-DT.

 Local programming

-The station's local programs are On the Island (hosted by Gregor Craigie) in the morning and All Points West (hosted by Robyn Burns) in the afternoon.
+The station's local programs are On the Island (hosted by Gregor Craigie) in the morning and All Points West (hosted by Jason D'Souza, previously hosted by Robyn Burns) in the afternoon.
 Both programs broadcast exclusively on CBCV and its rebroadcasters on Vancouver Island and the Sunshine Coast.